Updated on 2-25-2015 by Joe Donovan: Added new content, app compatibility, price updates, and more.

 Amazon Prime is an institution for one reason: it’s a great value.
 The Prime membership bundles streaming services with free, two-day shipping, which is a near-vital necessity in today’s online shopping paradigm.
 Hulu Plus and Netflix both offer annual subscriptions for $96 and $108, respectively, but neither compete with the range of services offered through Amazon at roughly the same price point.
 That being the case, Amazon represents the best overall value, especially for students, considering they receive a discounted annual subscription fee of $50.

 Also, for those who want to stream 4K at the lowest possible price, Amazon is the cheapest bet.
 At this point, Amazon has stated that they won’t raise prices for 4K streaming.

 Finally, signing up for Amazon’s service can also get you deals on current seasons of shows you can’t find on other sites like The Walking Dead, which isn’t a part of the Hulu Plus universe.

 Supported Devices: Amazon Instant Video

-Interface/Ease of Use: Netflix Instant
+Interface and Ease of Use: Netflix Instant

-Mobile Applications: Netflix Instant / Hulu Plus
+Mobile Applications: Netflix Instant and Hulu Plus

-Audio / Video Quality: Netflix Instant
+Audio and Video Quality: Netflix Instant

 As for audio quality, Netflix offers Dolby Digital Plus 5.1 surround sound encoding on the majority of content in addition to 7.1 encoding on select content.
 By comparison, Amazon offers 5.1 encoding on select content, and Hulu Plus is limited to stereo sound, despite many network television shows offering 5.1 surround sound during the original broadcast and the Blu-ray disc release.